Billy Hamilton (footballer)

-William Robert Hamilton (born 9 May 1957 in Gilnahirk, County Down) is a former Northern Ireland international footballer who played as a forward.
+William Robert Hamilton (born 9 May 1957) is a former Northern Ireland international footballer who played as a forward.

 Club career

 At club level, Hamilton played for Linfield, QPR, Burnley, Oxford United, Limerick, Sligo Rovers, Coleraine and Distillery.

 He joined Distillery as Player/Manager in December 1989, after leaving Limerick City of the League of Ireland Premier Division, having managed them to a third-place finish in the 1988–89 season.
 He made his playing debut for the Whites on 22 March 1990 and in his three seasons made 72 appearances and scored 33 goals including one hat-trick.

 International career

 Hamilton is best remembered by Northern Ireland fans as the man who crossed the ball for Gerry Armstrong to score for Northern Ireland in their famous win against the hosts Spain at the 1982 FIFA World Cup.
 He played in every game and scored two goals in the second-round game against Austria, and also played at the 1986 World Cup.
 He also twice won the Home Internationals in 1980 and 1984, scoring the winner against Scotland in the 1980 competition.
 Northern Ireland never lost when Hamilton scored.
 In total, Hamilton played 41 games for his country, scoring five goals.